vexide/v5wasm/README.md

 # VEX SDK Simulator

-> Executes WebAssembly code that relies on the VEX V5 SDK and jump table.
+> Execute WebAssembly programs that rely on the VEX V5 SDK and jump table.

 If you'd like any help getting this working, don't hesitate to ask on the Vexide Discord server linked on [our website](https://pros.rs/)!